mcarvin8/apex-code-coverage-transformer/messages/transformer.transform.md

 # flags.coverage-json.summary

-Path to the code coverage JSON file created by the Salesforce CLI deployment command.
+Path to the code coverage JSON file created by the Salesforce CLI deployment or test command.

 # flags.xml.summary